Module 6: Biopotential Signals [1]#

 Signal quality: Enhances the overall quality of recorded signals, providing clear & reliable data for analysis & improves the ability to capture subtle variations in biopotential signals.

-Consistency in recordings: Reduces variability in signal quality, making it easier to make any Human-Computer Interface (HCI), Brain-Computer Interface (BCI) project or a real-world application.
+Consistency in recordings: Reduces variability in signal quality, making it easier to make any Human-Computer Interface (HCI) and Brain-Computer Interface (BCI) projects or a real-world application.

 Long term adhesion: Facilitates long-term adhesion & stable placement of electrodes to the skin during extended signal monitoring.